cs3org/reva/internal/grpc/services/admin/README.md

 Every reva process that hosts anything invokable stands up **one** control gRPC server (`reva.control.v1beta1`), on its own port, independent of whether the Admin API service is loaded.
-It hosts only `Invoke` and `ListInvocations`.
-It is *not* registered as a service of its own — instead every real service node advertises the channel's address in its `control` registry metadata, and the address is shared by all services in the process.
+It hosts `Invoke`, its streaming twin `InvokeStream`, and `ListInvocations`.
+It is
+*not* registered as a service of its own — instead every real service node advertises the channel's address in its `control` registry metadata, and the address is shared by all services in the process.